HealthyPear/protopipe-grid-interface/README.md

 ```
 The file list will be saved on disk.

+Up to now, we have focused on the MC production labelled as `NSB1x` since they contain
+the 'final' subarrays and are thus easier to process than the official productions (which
+contain a lot of telescopes, e.g. 400).

 ### How to produce tables for training
-To launch the processing of events use the script `submit_jobs.py`:
+To launch the processing of events use the script `submit_jobs_new_scheme.py`:
 ```
-$> python ./submit_jobs.py --help
+$> python ./submit_jobs_new_scheme.py --help
-usage: submit_jobs.py [-h] --config_file CONFIG_FILE [--max_events MAX_EVENTS]
-                      [--test TEST] [--dry DRY] [--DL1 | --DL2]

-Arguments for GRID submission

-optional arguments:
-  -h, --help            show this help message and exit --config_file CONFIG_FILE
-  --max_events MAX_EVENTS
-                        maximum number of events considered per file --test TEST           Submit only one job
-  --dry DRY             Do not submit any job
-  --DL1                 if set, produce image tables --DL2                 if set, produce event tables
+Usage:
+python submit_jobs_new_scheme [options]
+e.g.:
+python submit_jobs_new_scheme --config_file=config.cfg --output_type=DL1

+Options:
+  -   --config_file=           : Configuration file
+  -   --output_type=           : Data level output, e.g. DL1 or DL2, str
+  -   --max_events=            : Maximal number of events to be processed, int, optional
+  -   --dry=                   : If in [True, true] do not submit job, str, optional
+  -   --test=                  : If in [True, true] submit only one job, str, optional
 ```
-Here you should use the `DL1` options, images informations, along with event information,
+Here you should use the `--output_type=DL1` options, images information,
-will be saved in order to further train models.
+along with event information, will be saved in order to further train models.
-INternally, the script `protopipe/scripts/write_dl1.py` is called.
+Internally, the script `protopipe/scripts/write_dl1.py` is called.
+Depending whether you want to build tables to train an energy estimator or a classifier,
+you will need to specify the lists containing the MC files in `EnergyRegressor` and
+`GammaHadronClassifier` sections, respectively, of the configuration file.

-Ine the configuration file, make sure to upload a regressor model on the GRID if you
+**Make sure to upload a regressor model on the GRID if you
-set the `estimate_energy` option to `True`.
+set the `estimate_energy` option to `True` in the configuration file
+in order to build tables to train a classifier.**
+This is something that could be improve.

 ### How to produce tables for performance estimation
-To launch the processing of events use the script `submit_jobs.py`:
+To launch the processing of events use the script `submit_jobs_new_scheme.py`:
 ```
-$> python ./submit_jobs.py --help
+$> python ./submit_jobs_new_scheme.py --help
-usage: submit_jobs.py [-h] --config_file CONFIG_FILE [--max_events MAX_EVENTS]
-                      [--test TEST] [--dry DRY] [--DL1 | --DL2]

-Arguments for GRID submission

-optional arguments:
-  -h, --help            show this help message and exit --config_file CONFIG_FILE
-  --max_events MAX_EVENTS
-                        maximum number of events considered per file --test TEST           Submit only one job
-  --dry DRY             Do not submit any job
-  --DL1                 if set, produce image tables --DL2                 if set, produce event tables
+Usage:
+python submit_jobs_new_scheme [options]
+e.g.:
+python submit_jobs_new_scheme --config_file=config.cfg --output_type=DL2

+Options:
+  -   --config_file=           : Configuration file
+  -   --output_type=           : Data level output, e.g. DL1 or DL2, str
+  -   --max_events=            : Maximal number of events to be processed, int, optional
+  -   --dry=                   : If in [True, true] do not submit job, str, optional
+  -   --test=                  : If in [True, true] submit only one job, str, optional
 ```
-Here you should use the `DL2` options to call the `protopipe/scripts/write_dl2.py` script.
+Here you should use the `--output_type=DL2` options to call the
+`protopipe/scripts/write_dl2.py` script.
+You will need to specify the list of MC files for the gamma, proton and electron in the
+section `Performance`.

-Make sure to upload a regressor and a classifier model on the GRID in order to be able
+**Make sure to upload a regressor and a classifier model on the GRID in order to be able
-to process entirely the events (energy and score estimation).
+to fully process the events (energy and gammaness/score estimation).**

+**If you want to generate DL2 tables without the estimation of the energy or the score, you
+will need to specify `None` as attributs for the machine learning methods
+in the analysis configuration (`EnergyRegressor` and `GammaHadronClassifier` sections)
+used by `protopipe/scripts/write_dl2.py`.**

 ## Useful scripts
 Here is a bunch of scripts wrapping DIRAC utilities.